CICS110/CICS110.github.io/guides/syllabus/timeline.md

 ### 🧱 Lectures

+- **03 Arithmetic Expressions**: arithmetic expressions and various operators.
+Spend some time on modulo - students often are confused about this.
-- **03 Variables and Assignments**: cover variables, assignments, identifiers.
+- **04 Variables and Assignments**: cover variables, assignments, identifiers.
 Introduce control flow diagrams and memory traces.
 Introduce `assert` to prove a variable contains a value.
 This will require the `==` operator.
 This is ok.
 Explain what equivalence means here.
 Two values are equivalent, two variables referencing the same value are equivalent.
 Variables do not hold values, they refer to places in memory that hold values.
-- **04 Arithmetic Expressions**: arithmetic expressions and various operators.
-Spend some time on modulo - students often are confused about this.
-Show an example of a program with a control flow diagram and memory diagram.
 Introduce a module (Math) explain how it is used.
 Introduce `tkinter` and show how we can get input using a GUI.

 ### 🧪 Lab